lucasgcb/STM32-Footsies/README.md

 Heavy kicks take very long to recover and can be blocked by holding back, leaving you vulnerable in the event it missed or was blocked by the opponent.

+Players can dash forwards and backwards by tapping the desired direction twice.

 ### Images

 ![pic1](./doc/img/picmenu.jpg)